Return of the Mack: Tar Heels defeat S. Carolina 24-20

 CHARLOTTE, N.C.
+(AP) Tar Heels coach Mack Brown knew that eventually, he had to take the handcuffs off freshman quarterback Sam Howell.

-(AP) — True freshman quarterback Sam Howell threw for 245 yards and two touchdowns, Myles Wolfork had two late fourth quarter interceptions and North Carolina battled back to beat South Carolina 24-20 on Saturday in Mack Brown’s return to the sideline following a five-year hiatus.
+With South Carolina stacking the box and daring the Tar Heels to throw, Brown decided he had no other option than to let Howell try to make some plays.
+Howell responded in a big way throwing for 245 yards and two fourth quarter touchdowns as North Carolina battled back from an 11-point deficit to beat South Carolina 24-20 on Saturday.

-Howell capped second half drives of 98 and 95 yards with a 22-yard TD strike to Dyami Brown and a 17-yard scoring toss to Beau Corrales to give Brown his first win since 2013, when he coached at Texas.
+Howell led touchdown drives of 98 and 95 yards and connected on TD passes of 22 yards to Dyami Brown and 17 yards to Beau Corrales to give Brown his first win since 2013, when he coached at Texas.

+“We were very conservative with Sam Howell around the goal line early,” Brown said.
+“And we felt like at halftime, he’s a quarterback, we have to turn him loose.
+And he played a tremendous second half.”

 “I don’t usually (do that) but I thought I should because they stayed, they were loud,” Brown said. “. … I wanted to tell them thank you.”